JQZ-Brown/personal-academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jiaqi Zhang us a Ph.D. student at Department of Computer Science, Brown University.
+Jiaqi Zhang is a Ph.D. student at the Department of Computer Science, Brown University.
 His research interests include integrating machine learning models in bioinformatics.